leaf-ai/studio-go-runner/README.md

 Having created a cluster the following instructions will guide you through deploying the runner into the cluster in a cloud neutral way.

+## runner configuration

+The runner can be configured using environment variables.
+To do this you will find kubernetes configuration maps inside the example deployment files provided within this git repository.
+Any command line variables used by the runner can also be supplied as environment variables by changing any dashes '-' to underscores '\_', and by using upper case names.

+Be sure to review any yaml deployment files you are using or are given prior to using 'kubectl apply' to push this configuration data into your studioml clusters.
+For more information about the use of kubernetes configuration maps please review the foloowing useful article, https://akomljen.com/kubernetes-environment-variables/.

+In order to selectively run queues a combination of the queue prefix specified in a configMap within your kubernetes deployment yaml file, and when starting your studioml client can be used to isolate your own work.

 ### Kubernetes Secrets and the runner

 The runner is able to accept credentials for accessing queues via the running containers file system.
 To interact with a runner cluster deployed on kubernetes the kubectl apply command can be used to inject the credentials files into the filesystem of running containers.
 This is done by extracting the json (google cloud credentials), that encapsulate the credentials and then running the base64 command on it, then feeding the result into a yaml snippet that is then applied to the cluster instance using kubectl appl -f as follows: